Lutefd/grpc-calculator/README.md

 # gRPC Calculator

 This is a simple calculator application that uses gRPC (Google Remote Procedure Call) to perform basic arithmetic operations.
-It's designed as a learning project to help you and your friends understand the basics of gRPC.
+It's designed as a learning project to help you understand the basics of gRPC.

+Add some more complex operations!

 ## Getting Started